 - JAWS screen reader (in some larger libraries – please contact first to confirm)

-If you, or anyone you know, has problems accessing the Warwickshire Web, send an e-mail to: firstname.lastname@example.org
+If you or anyone you know has problems accessing our website, please email firstname.lastname@example.org

 Due to certain constraints, we have had to include technologies and features that may cause accessibility issues.
 These include:

 - Microsoft Word, Excel and PowerPoint downloadable documents

 - YouTube (third-party video application)